shardoc/shardoc.github.io/pages/module/documentModule.md

 ### Endpoints

-We expose two endpoints for a removing documents
+We expose one endpoint for a removing documents

 #### 1. Delete documents by list of id
    * Path: */document*